 Vuo 2.0 brings new versions of many nodes.
 If you open a composition created in Vuo 1.x, it will contain the old versions of the nodes.
 You'll still be able to run the composition.
 It will behave as before, since it's using the old nodes.

 Since the old nodes may be removed in later versions of Vuo, we recommend that you modify your composition to use the new versions.
 To find all deprecated nodes in a composition, go to Edit > Find > Find… and type "deprecated" into the search box.
 (Be sure to type "deprecated" into the find bar above the canvas, not the Node Library.)
-For more instructions on replacing the deprecated nodes you have found, see the Vuo User Manual section, "Deprecated nodes."
-If you want to see if a particular node is depreciated, click on it, then scroll to the bottom of the node documentation — the documentation will say "This node is deprecated," if it's deprecated.
+For more instructions on replacing the deprecated nodes you have found, see the Vuo User Manual section, "Deprecated nodes".
+If you want to see if a particular node is deprecated, click on it, then scroll to the bottom of the node documentation — the documentation will say "This node is deprecated," if it's deprecated.

 Some nodes' titles have changed but their node class names remain the same.
 If you can't find a node when searching for its title, search instead for its node class name.